vapor-community/sendgrid/README.md

 ![Vapor](http://img.shields.io/badge/vapor-1.5-brightgreen.svg)
 ![Travis](https://travis-ci.org/vapor-community/mail.svg?branch=master)

+---

+**Vapor 2**: this package is *not* compatible with Vapor 2 beta.
+Once Vapor 2 moves out of beta, this package will be updated.

+---

 [Render](#rendering-emails) HTML and plaintext emails using Vapor's views, then [send](#sending-emails) them with confidence using your choice of native API backends.